-- 4. When a medication error occurs: - A) The error requires special incident reporting only if it is life-threatening - B) Both 911 and the individual's doctor must be informed - C) The error must be reported to the regional center as a Special Incident. - D) The facility administrator decides whether a Special Incident Report is needed - 5.
+- 4. When a medication error occurs: - A) The error requires special incident reporting only if it is life-threatening - B) Both 911 and the individual's doctor must be informed - C) The error must be reported to the Regional Center and Community Care Licensing as a Special Incident. - D) The facility administrator decides whether a Special Incident Report is needed - 5.
 The MAR must be updated: - A) As soon as a new DSP comes on duty - B) As indicated by directions on the medication label - C) Whenever a prescription is changed - D) At least one hour before each medication - 6.
-Community Care Licensing regulations require that all drugs in the home must be: - A) Bought at a local pharmacy - B) Located near the individual for whom they are prescribed - C) Logged in a medication record - D) Carried by the DSP responsible for their administration
+Community Care Licensing regulations require that all drugs in the home must be: - A) Bought at a local pharmacy - B) Located near the individual for whom they are prescribed - C) Logged in a Centrally Stored Medication and Destruction Record - D) Carried by the DSP responsible for their administration